Proactive Live Chat: Benefits For Businesses + Best Practices

 Proactive chat vs reactive chat

 There is also a term “reactive chat” in customer service.
 Reactive chat means website visitors reaching out to a customer care team/chat support, initiating a conversation.
-Reactive chats also has some best practices.
-To be effective in communication with your website visitors, you can implement these both types of customer service.

-Why use proactive live chat for your business
+Proactive live chat benefits for your business

 - Helping customers make decisions: A lot of the time people just need a little nudge in the right direction.
 If you jump in early, you can guide them through their buying process and make it easier for them to choose what works best.
+This contributes to customer satisfaction and increases sales.

 - Sharing updates they might have missed: Got something new to share, like a cool feature, a product launch, or a service update?
 Making use of proactive chat lets you point customers toward where they can learn more, without them having to dig for it.
 Sometimes, having the information laid out in front of them will give customers the incentive to check out the new product, sign up for a membership, a free trial, etc…

 - Fixing problems before they even pop up: If you know about a common issue, why not let customers know ahead of time?
 It saves them from frustration and shows you’re on top of things.
 Reaching out first this way establishes you as a responsible business who cares about customers’ convenience.
+This boosts customer loyalty and may gain you brand advocates in future.

 - Offering help when they’re stuck: Ever been on a website and felt totally lost?
 That’s one use case where proactive chat shines—it guides customers in the right direction, so they don’t feel stuck or confused.
+Increased customer satisfaction leads to higher retention and sales.

 - Smooth over a bad experience: Sometimes things go wrong, and that’s okay.
-If it so happens that a customer ran into an issue of some sort, sending an apology, offering a discount, or showing you care can go a long way in rebuilding trust.
+If it so happens that a customer encounters an issue of some sort, sending an apology, offering a discount, or showing you care can go a long way in rebuilding trust.
 Taking the proactive route in unpleasant situations can milden the “bad aftertaste” for your users and make them more likely to continue working with you.

 Proactive live chat use cases and examples